vpathuis/multiple-minecraft-bedrock-docker/README.md

 Run multiple Minecraft Bedrock servers using Docker

 This is an addon to the Docker implementation by itzg enabling multiple Minecraft Bedrock servers, all on the default port (19132).
-Begin by reading itzg/minecraft-bedrock-server: https://hub.docker.com/r/itzg/minecraft-bedrock-server
+Begin by reading itzg/minecraft-bedrock-server: https://hub.docker.com/r/itzg/minecraft-bedrock-server.

-Now, in stead of using the docker run, we'll be using docker-compose.
+In stead of using the docker run, we'll be using docker-compose.
 A docker macvlan network will be created which will allow the containers to each get their own ip-address.
 This trick will allow the servers to have the default port, allowing them to show up in Minecraft-clients.

 Create the following folders: